What does United Way do?

 United Way’s programs reach into nearly every neighborhood, and support many different populations.
 By reaching nearly 1 in 4 people in this community and given the breadth of our programs, it’s likely that United Way of Southern Nevada has helped a friend, neighbor, or co-worker.

-- We support 20 Preschool Child Development Centers across the Valley, both in the city and suburbs offering all children a quality preschool education
+- We support 21 Preschool Child Development Centers across the Valley, both in the city and suburbs offering all children a quality preschool education.

-- We support 7 Family Engagement and Resource Centers across the Valley, fostering a stronger home-school connection for kids
+- We support 4 High School Family Engagement and Resource Centers across the Valley, fostering a stronger home-school connection for kids.

-- Through Windsong, we offer scholarship tuition assistance through 15 preschools, with families that pledge 100 hours of time to more effectively foster the parent-child connection in academics
+- Through TAPS, we offer scholarship tuition assistance through 21 schools to families who qualify and pledge their time to more effectively foster the parent-child connection in academics.

-- Through our free tax preparation sites, we prepared more than 11,500 individual and family tax returns, returning $15.3M in tax refunds back into the Southern Nevada economy.
+- Through our free tax preparation sites, we prepared more than 26,000 individual and family tax returns, returning $20.4 in tax credits and $34.4 in tax refunds back into the Southern Nevada economy.

 - Through our health programs, we have provided hundreds of children preventative dental care.